S4r4h-O/licitdoc/README.md

 - [ ] Use Prisma types instead of manually created types
 - [ ] Abstract document upload
 - [ ] Extract document information for auto filling
+- [ ] Not found errors for details pages